vitezp/PV260-JsonLibrariesBenchmarks/readme.md

-﻿Your task is to write benchmarks for JSON serializers/deserializers.
+Your task is to write benchmarks for JSON serializers/deserializers.

 Steps:
 [x] 1.
 Try to run test and get familiar with benchmark framework.